This Is TimberTech

 Whether you’re looking for the tranquility of a farmhouse stoop, the elegance of a colonial veranda, or the privacy of a screened-in porch, we’ve got you covered.
 Check out our collection of inspiring front porch designs to help you find your perfect match.

 Providing ample shade and generous space for relaxing and entertaining, the Farmhouse style recalls a rustic American feel with a dash of Southern hospitality.
 Designed to be practical, comfortable, and simple, these porches open to the yard and are low to the ground for easy access and lighter stepping.

 Thanks to their accessibility, these front porch designs are great if you have little kids or pets constantly running in and out of the house.
 The low-to-the-ground design also makes it easier if anyone in your household has trouble going up and down stairs.

 But it’s not just functionality that makes the Farmhouse style a great choice for your home, these classic front porch designs are also extremely versatile.
 This style genre works as both a complement to modern architecture and looks great when remodeling houses that are more than 100-years-old.

-Adding a Portico is usually a smaller-scale renovation, but it can be a big difference-maker in home value.
+Adding a Portico is usually a smaller-scale renovation, but it can make a big difference in home value.
 This porch design feature traces its roots as far as ancient Greece and many of its original distinctive characteristics live on today.

 Porticos are great front porch designs if you’re looking to improve the overall appearance of your home and increase its curb appeal without having to take on a large-scale remodel.